 The Board of Directors approves the Novo Nordisk tax policy annually and the Audit Committee monitors key tax risks on an ongoing basis.

-Being a global company means that we also do business in low-tax jurisdictions if there is a local demand for our products.
-In some jurisdictions where we operate, tax incentives are offered, and our tax approach does not prevent us from making use of such incentives in so far as our activities are business-driven and not motivated by tax considerations.
+Novo Nordisk legal and business structures are based on business substance.
+Consequently, we pay taxes where value is generated.
+This means that taxes are a result of business considerations while always respecting international and domestic tax rules.Being a global company means that we also do business in low-tax jurisdictions if there is a local demand for our products.
+In some jurisdictions where we operate, tax incentives are offered, and our tax policy does not prevent us from making use of such incentives in so far as our activities are business-driven and not motivated by tax considerations.

 As part of our sustainable approach to tax, we are committed to managing taxes in a responsible way.
-In recognition of this, we for instance do not use artificial structures or tax havens to reduce our tax payments.
+In recognition of this, we do not use artificial structures or tax havens to reduce our tax payments.

 We aim to not only comply with the letter of the law, but also the underlying intent.
 When making decisions on tax, we will not take a position in our tax returns unless we feel comfortable that the position we take will be upheld in a court of law if challenged by a tax authority.

-Tax risks are monitored, and adequate controls enforced globally through standard tax governance systems and risk reporting and monitoring tools with regular reporting to the Audit Committee and the Board of Directors.
+As part of our sustainable approach to tax, we are committed to transparency and comply with statutory reporting requirements in relation to our taxes, and we will continue to be open about our tax practices.
+We also maintain professional and cooperative relationships with local tax authorities built on mutual trust and dialogue.Tax risks are monitored, and adequate controls enforced globally through standard tax governance systems and risk reporting and monitoring tools with regular reporting to the Audit Committee and the Board of Directors.
 Tax risks are managed by our global tax organisation ensuring timely involvement of qualified specialists.

-Approved by the Board of Directors of Novo Nordisk A/S
+Approved by the Board of Directors of Novo Nordisk A/S in August 2024 / Updated May 2025

 Your Career Guide